 Mold is a horror flick cliché.
 It's everywhere.
 It's alive.
 It spreads by spores floating in the air.
 And it can grow on any surface — porcelain, plastic, copper, silicone — as long as that surface is coated with organic matter.

-“Mold doesn’t live on your shower walls or the grout or caulk; it actually lives on the deposited skin cells and soap residues (which have your skin cells in them),” Duncanson says.
+"Mold doesn't live on your shower walls or the grout or caulk; it actually lives on the deposited skin cells and soap residues (which have your skin cells in them)," Duncanson says.
 So.
 Gross.
-So, yes, if you want to get rid of mold you gotta break out the cleaning bucket.
-There’s no way around it.
-But the good news is that you don’t need toxic cleaners.
-Soap and water works just fine with some elbow grease, says Bob Justewicz, a director at the National Association of Mold Professionals.
+So, yes, if you want to get rid of mold, you gotta break out the cleaning bucket.
+There's no way around it.
+But the good news is that you don't need toxic cleaners.
+Soap and water works just fine with some elbow grease, says Bob Justewicz, vice president of marketing at IMS Laboratory, part of the National Association of Mold Professionals.
 But two warnings:

 - Don't bleach it.
 Online chat rooms and myriad websites might have you believe that bleach kills mold.
 Both professionals say it's not true.
 "Bleach or peroxide removes the stain, but they don't kill the mold," Duncanson says.

 - Don't scrape it.
 Remember, mold is alive (it's ALIVE!) and reproduces through microscopic spores.
 "If you brush [mold spores] with your hand, they just go into the air and look for new places to colonize," Duncanson says.